Financial Aid FAQs

 I am being told I am going to run out of loan eligibility during my program.
 What does this mean?

 - You are only allowed to receive a certain amount of grant funding.
 This is roughly 6 years or 600%.
-You will receive notification on your SAR when you complete a FAFSA that you are getting close to your limit.
+You will receive a notification on your SAR when you complete a FAFSA that you are getting close to your limit.
 Once this is gone, you may never again receive Pell, even if it’s another award year and you fill out another FAFSA.
 You are out of Pell funding and should prepare that you may owe money to AIAM once this LEU is met.

 Why am I being told that I am about to run out of money, but am receiving financial aid now?

 - You may not run out of funding until you reach your second or even third academic year.
 When this happens, you are eligible to be awarded “normal” amounts up until you reach those limits.
 In some cases, you may even be eligible to receive a credit balance check, and have more financial aid eligibility than the cost of tuition and fees for a few quarters, before you run out of funding eligibility.
-The Financial Aid Office warns you of a future event so that you are prepared in advance that you will be on track to owe AIAM money when your funding is sources are fully or partially exhausted.
+The Financial Aid Office warns you of a future event so that you are prepared in advance that you will be on track to owe AIAM money when your funding sources are fully or partially exhausted.

 I just need to drop off documents; do I have to make an appointment?

-- No. For your convenience, there is a drop box in the lobby; staff at the Front Desk can provide you with an envelope in order to seal your information for confidentiality.
+- No. For your convenience, there is a dropbox in the lobby; staff at the Front Desk can provide you with an envelope in order to seal your information for confidentiality.

 I dropped off my requested documentation, and I am still receiving emails that I am in tracking to provide what I submitted.
 Why?

 - Did you turn in the documents recently, such as within 7-10 days?
 Then don’t worry.
-Once you turn in the documentation that you were requested to return, you basically go into a processing line and depending on how far in advance you are taking care of this, can often get stuck in “traffic.”
+Once you turn in the documentation that you were requested to return, you basically go into a processing line and depending on how far in advance you are taking care of this, you can often get stuck in “traffic.”
 If the instructions in the email change, make sure to follow new instructions.
 Sometimes we are required to request additional information.

 QUESTIONS FOR PROSPECTIVE STUDENTS